 If I were to marry Maxwell’s visual of the bridge with my own idea of how my progress is measured and tracked throughout the year, I’d envision a bridge that was in the process of being built: One beam and board at a time.
 And since I think in pictures, the bridge that comes to mind is the one that spans Kanaka Creek near the Fraser River in my local community.

 For me the planning work that I have done in the last three months defines how I will move from A to B and what values, beliefs, intentions will guide my direction are the foundational structure of this bridge.
 They are the upright beams that have been pounded into the riverbed, the structural pieces that frame the bridge and make it secure.

 The boards that straddle this framework and create the foundation upon which I move forward across the bridge are the completed action steps I’ve outlined in the plan.
 As each one is completed, a new board is laid down that allows me to move forward; one step closer to the outcomes I’ve envisioned for myself.

 Board by board, step by step, I can see myself moving confidently towards the results I’m looking to achieve.
 I know where I am going.
 I’ve thought through each action step carefully and critically.
 I am ready to proceed with my eyes’ wide open, ready to adapt, flex, and stretch.

 I know that when something doesn’t go according to plan that I will still be able to safely cross my bridge.
 The steps between boards may not be as evenly spaced as hoped – I might have to stretch my gait - but the boards will be there leading me to the end results I have envisioned.

-Are you ready to step confidently into 2017?
+Are you ready to step confidently into the future?
 Do you have a clearly defined plan for your bridge to your envisioned future?
 If not, I challenge you to ask yourself “why not?” and to figure out your next steps.
 Share your insights, observations, and questions in the comments below.
 I’d love to hear from you.